Notification

 4 Fall Detection: Fall Detection is not available in all countries and depends on network connectivity and other factors.
 Your watch may not be reliable for emergency communications.
 Fall Detection may not detect all falls.
 To call emergency services on a Google Pixel Watch without 4G LTE, your paired phone must be nearby.
 Users must grant location permission for Fall Detection to share location externally.
 Data rates may apply.
 Go to g.co/pixelwatch/personalsafety for more details.

-5 Safety Signal: Not available on Pixel Watch 2 (Wi-Fi) or in all countries.
+5 Safety Signal: Not available on Pixel Watch 2 or 3 (Wi-Fi) or in all countries.
 Safety Signal requires location enabled and, in cases of emergency, provides Fitbit Premium subscribers without a 4G LTE watch line with access to a 4G LTE network for use of safety features only.
 When your watch is not connected to your phone, Safety Signal does not support Wi-Fi calling.

 6 Emergency Sharing: Data rates may apply.
 Emergency Sharing requires location enabled and 4G LTE service or an internet connection.
 Emergency Sharing is dependent upon network connectivity and other factors and may not be reliable for emergency communications or available in all countries or languages.
 Go to g.co/pixelwatch/personalsafety for more details.